sysgears/selenium-automation-bundle/docs/Introduction to UI Testing.md

 _initial_ and _new_ screenshots, and create new images with highlighted differences between them.
 Finally, your task is to view the report with attached screenshots, visually validate what has changed, and report bugs if any.

-You can also consult the [UI Testing Concept] guide for more information about the general approach to testing the user interface.
+You can also consult the [UI Testing Concept] guide for more information about our approach to testing the user interface.
 In this guide, you'll run the demo UI test to get the feeling how UI testing is done with the bundle.

 ## Demo User Interface Test